 HTTP benchmarking tool that generates high load using multithreaded design and event notification systems

 wrk is an HTTP benchmarking tool designed to generate significant load from a single multi-core CPU.
-It uses a multithreaded architecture combined with scalable event notification systems like epoll and kqueue to achieve high performance.
-The tool can maintain hundreds of concurrent HTTP connections while measuring latency, throughput, and other performance metrics.
+It uses a multithreaded architecture combined with scalable event notification systems like epoll and kqueue to achieve high performance testing capabilities.